On Campus at the Center for Wellness & Counseling (free for Augsburg students)

 Lutheran Social Services 612-879-5320 (Minneapolis) Free counseling for veterans state-wide.

-Family & Children’s Service (Minneapolis) – Confidential, professional counseling to individuals and families regardless of ability to pay.
+The Family Partnership (Minneapolis) – Confidential, professional counseling to individuals and families regardless of ability to pay.
 Individual, couples, group, and family therapy, and medication management.
 Specialized counseling services: community counseling, credit counseling, family violence prevention and intervention, GLBT counseling.
 Locations downtown Minneapolis, Lake Street, Northwest Hennepin, and South Hennepin.
 612-339-9101

 Hennepin County Mental Health — Information and Referral Nurse – Adult Outpatient Program provides a full range of outpatient mental health services to adult residents of Hennepin County, including individual, couple, family and group therapy, and medication management.
 Also has an Aftercare and Community Treatment Program which provides long-term, supportive psychotherapy and medication maintenance for persons who experience serious and persistent mental illness.
 612-347-5770